I am a physician who likes to write about topics related to health, psychology, psychiatry, and spirituality.

 An individual encounters many ups and downs during a spiritual journey.
-The journey is marked with periods of fast growth and other periods when movement towards the goal is much slower.
+The journey is marked by periods of fast growth and other periods when the movement towards the goal is much slower.

 We typically remain body-conscious most of the time, even when we have begun the spiritual journey.
 With our best efforts, we can remain soul-conscious for short periods of time.
 But gradually, with practice, we can remain soul-conscious for longer and longer periods.
 The process of transition from body consciousness to soul consciousness may be slow for some and faster for others.

 When a person, practicing spirituality, acquires a mental state in which they remain totally soul-conscious, then that person is said to have experienced "spiritual awakening."
 Therefore, spiritual awakening refers to a dynamic shift in consciousness and an appreciation of reality that had previously been unrealized.

 Such a realization is in recognition of oneness with all of existence.
 One gets a core message after realizing that the absolute truth is beyond all concepts and beliefs of mankind.
 Underneath all apparent differences lies a fundamental oneness.